-Before you start replacing the oxygen sensor, we need to identify which oxygen sensor needs to be replaced.
+Before you start replacing the oxygen sensor, we need to identify which one needs to replace.

 On 2.0T and 2.4 L four-cylinder Kia engines, there are two oxygen sensors.
 One is upstream of the catalytic converter, and one is downstream.

-In the following tutorial, we will show you how to replace the upstream sensor (Bank 1 Sensor 1).
+The following tutorial will show you how to replace the upstream sensor (Bank 1 Sensor 1).
 The procedure is the same for the downstream O2 sensor (Bank 1 Sensor 2).
-For the downstream sensor, you will find it easier to access the O2 sensor by getting under the car.
+You will find it easier to access the O2 sensor for the downstream sensor by getting under the car.

 Owners of Kia Forte, Optima, Rio, Sorento, Soul, Sportage, Sedona, Soul, Borrego will find this guide helpful.

-The pictures below were taken on a 2016 Kia Optima equipped with the 2.4L Theta II engine, which is the same engine used in other Kia models and Hyundai Sonata as well.
+The pictures below were taken on a 2016 Kia Optima equipped with the 2.4L Theta II engine, the same engine used in other Kia models and Hyundai Sonata.

 Here is a partial list of Oxygen Sensor related fault codes.